- Functional genomics

 Dr. Nelson is the DCCPS representative to NCI’s Innovative Molecular Analysis Technologies (IMAT) program.
 She is the program coordinator for the Breast Cancer Family Registry.
 She is also a member of the DCCPS Data Strategies Scientific Priority Working Group.

-Dr. Nelson came to EGRP from The Scientific Consulting Group where she was a Research Associate.
+Dr. Nelson came to EGRP from The Scientific Consulting Group, Inc., where she was a research associate.
 In this capacity, she provided scientific support to several DCCPS programs, NCI's Division of Cancer Prevention (DCP), and the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-She previously worked as a scientist at Meso Scale Discovery where she identified novel activators and inhibitors of nuclear-factor kappa B (NF-KB) and developed assays to detect transcription factor and steroid hormone receptor DNA binding using the company's electrochemiluminescent detection technology.
+She previously worked as a scientist at Meso Scale Discovery, where she identified novel activators and inhibitors of nuclear-factor kappa ß (NF-Kß) and developed assays to detect transcription factor and steroid hormone receptor DNA binding using the company's electrochemiluminescent detection technology.
 Earlier in her career, Dr. Nelson was a postdoctoral fellow in NCI's Laboratory of Cellular and Molecular Biology, where she studied signal transduction by growth factors implicated in cancer and identified new genes in growth factor signaling pathways.

 Chao BN, Carrick DM, Filipski KK, Nelson SA.
 Overview of Research on Germline Genetic Variation in Immune Genes and Cancer Outcomes.
 Cancer Epidemiol Biomarkers Prev.
 2022 Mar 1;31(3):495-506.